NET WORTH: $2.9 billion

 OPRAH’S ANGEL NETWORK: Oprah’s Angel Network was established in 1998, and started with a plea to her viewers to donate their change, as well as their time.
 The initial ask raised $3.5 million, which was given away in the form of 150 $25,000 scholarships, and got 15,000 volunteers to build homes for Habitat for Humanity.
 Before the organization stopped accepting donations in 2010, it had raised more than $80 million, all of which was donated to charitable causes, as Winfrey personally covered the network’s administrative costs.
 At least $11 million of that went to relief efforts for hurricanes Katrina and Rita, and Oprah herself kicked in another $10 million on top.
 The network also helped build 60 schools in 13 countries, and provided books and uniforms.
 Much of the work once conducted through the Angel Network is now being handled by the Oprah Winfrey Charitable Foundation.

-EDUCATION: According to Forbes, Winfrey had given away approximately $400 million to educational causes by 2012, including nearly 400 scholarships to Morehouse College, and more than $40 million in operating support for the Oprah Winfrey Leadership Academy in South Africa.
-She’s also given at least $10 million to A Better Chance.
+EDUCATION: According to Forbes, Winfrey had made approximately $400 million in grants to educational causes by 2012, including nearly 400 scholarships to Morehouse College, and more than $40 million in operating support for the Oprah Winfrey Leadership Academy in South Africa.
+She has also given at least $10 million to A Better Chance.
 Its mission is to improve access to quality education for students of color, and has given $1 million or more to at least nine different charter school organizations in a number of different areas throughout the country.
 Mentoring programs have also received support.

 ARTS & CULTURE: Winfrey has donated $12 million to the Smithsonian’s National Museum of African American History and Culture, and $1 million to the National Underground Railroad Freedom Center.
 The National Council of Negro Women has received $2.5 million, and Millennium Park in Chicago has received $1 million.